 - Take regular breaks during a day on the slopes to keep energy & enthusiasm at a high.

+Make sure kids have snacks in their pockets.
 Skiing is tiring, especially for little legs, so it is important to take breaks and refuel.
 Plus, who doesn’t love an excuse for a hot chocolate with all the trimmings – cream, smarties, marshmallows (maybe a nip of something for Mum & Dad!)?
 See my favourites here.

 - Look at activities away from skiing.